kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Aerial Acrobatics</summary>

     Acrobatics performed in the air on a suspended apparatus such as a trapeze, a vertically hanging rope (corde lisse), a long length of fabric or similar.
-When making a performance you have ***Expertise (Dex, Cha)***.
+When making a performance you have <i><b>Expertise (Dex, Cha)</b></i>.
 During adventuring you could use this skill with Expertise to jump from a balcony to catch a rope, move between chandeliers, climb ropes (using Strength) or other similar aerial feats.

   </details>
   <details>